Want to connect with more readers? These strategies will make your writing more powerful.

 8. Read Your Work Out Loud

-When you have a draft complete, editing begins.
+When you complete the first draft, the real fun begins: editing.
 To help catch errors and wordiness, consider reading your draft out loud.

 When you hear your written work read out loud, you notice errors you glossed over when reading it silently.
 You catch places where the writing is unclear or overly wordy.